dda410/Bproject/GUIDES/usingTracedroid.md

 `adb push uid /sdcard/`

-We can now restart the app with:
+We can now (re)start the app with:

 `adb shell am start -a android.intent.action.VIEW -n com.android.browser/.BrowserActivity -d about:blank`